Age – 18 Yrs

 Placental Issues:-If the placenta is not functioning correctly, the baby is not supplied with enough nutrients and it may stop recycling fluid.
 A slight placental abruption, where the placenta peels away from the uterus could cause this to happen.

-Birth Defects:-Birth defects which cause problems with the baby’s kidneys or urinary tract can lead to a reduction in urine production.
+Birth Defects:-Birth defects (Homeopathy Treatment for Birth Defects) which cause problems with the baby’s kidneys or urinary tract can lead to a reduction in urine production.
 Fetus urine is important for keeping amniotic fluid at the correct level.

 Over-Due:- If the pregnancy goes 2 weeks or more past its due date, amniotic fluid levels can sharply decline.